 ALAT is a digital bank, the first if its kind in Nigeria.
 It is an innovation of Wema Bank Nigeria, developed to give you easy access to saving your funds and doing other bank transactions without being physically present at the bank.

-SumoBank is yet another money savings platform that encourages you set cash aside easily and automatically.
-Sumobank is not your regular saving platform, despite being open to any saving goals.
+SumoBank is yet another money savings platform that encourages you to set cash aside easily and automatically.
+Sumobank is not your regular savings platform, despite being open to any savings goals.
 This innovative app aims to raise young millionaires in Africa at large.

-Kolopay is a more recent saving app that currently offers 2 saving plans: EasySave and Autosave.
-While easysave allows you save money at any time, Autosave does the savings for you automatically.
+Kolopay is a more recent savings app that currently offers 2 saving plans: EasySave and Autosave.
+While easysave allows you to save money at any time, Autosave does the savings for you automatically.
 This depends on the schedule you choose.
 It can be daily, weekly, or monthly.

-You can simply create a saving goal, set a withdrawal date and allow the app to auto debit your account until you reach your goal and withdrawal date.
-Just like other saving apps, Kolopay offers enticing interest rates, upto 10%.
+You can simply create a savings goal, set a withdrawal date and allow the app to auto debit your account until you reach your goal and withdrawal date.
+Just like other saving apps, Kolopay offers enticing interest rates, up to 10%.

-Over the years, quite a good deal of money saving apps for Nigerians have sprung up, and truth is, there are more to come.
-Thus, I implore you to always make further research and read user reviews before setting for a money saving app.
+Over the years, quite a good deal of money-saving apps for Nigerians have sprung up, and the truth is, there are more to come.
+Thus, I implore you to always do further research and read user reviews before settling for a money saving app.
 This post has given just an overview of each platform mentioned.
 Do well to visit their respective websites for more information.